 - Allocate funds for lead staff member to attend a national 21st CCLC conference and/or one out of state training event each year of the grant award. - Allow program director and at least one program staff member to attend the statewide 21st CCLC annual conference. - Ensure that lead staff attends all training on how to conduct the Youth Program Quality Assessment (YPQA) annually.
-If the program director has been trained on the YPQA, other staff members that have not been trained should attend. - Ensure that new program directors and school/program administrators attend an orientation meeting presented by the OSDE and its partners. - Follow all district policies concerning professional development and travel related to professional development.
+If the program director has been trained on the YPQA, other staff members that have not been trained should attend. - Ensure that new program directors and school/program administrators attend an orientation meeting presented by the OSDE and its partners at the beginning of each grant year. - Follow all district policies concerning professional development and travel related to professional development.